Proofme-id/Documentation/intro_identifications.md

 # Identifications

+> WIP

 With Proofme, accepting Identifications is a breeze.
 We provide a hosted checkout for simple implementations, but also support own-hosted implementations.

-Dow you want to build an integration yourself instead?
-Look at out complete installation flow.
+Do you want to build an integration yourself instead?
+Look at our complete installation flow.

 ## Basic identification flow